Nandi Hills, India

 Nandi Hills (Anglicised forms include Nandidurg and Nandydoorg) is an ancient hill fortress built by the Ganga dynasty in the Chikkaballapur district of Karnataka state.
 It is now a locality situated 10 km from Chickballapur town and approximately 60 km from Bengaluru.
 The hills are near the town of Nandi.
-In traditional belief, the hills are the origin of the Arkavathy river, Ponnaiyar River, Palar River, Papagni River and Penna River.
+The hills are the origin of the Arkavathy river, Ponnaiyar River, Palar River, Papagni River and Penna River.
 Watching the sunrise at Nandi Hills is popular with tourists.
 The second SAARC summit was held at Nandi Hills in 1986.

 Etymology

 There are many stories about the origin of the name Nandi Hills.
 During the Chola period, Nandi Hills was called Anandagiri meaning The Hill of Happiness.
 It is also perhaps called Nandi Hills because the hills resemble a sleeping bull.
 It is also said that the Yoga Nandeeshwara performed penance here after whom the place is named.
 Another theory holds that the hill gets its name from an ancient, 1300-year-old, Dravidian-style temple, and for the Nandi (bull), statue situated on this hill.